ccrobertson/t1d-immunochip-2020/supplemental_data/association_summary_stats/README.md

-The file all_univariable_dens_biorxiv.txt.gz includes all summary statistics for association with T1D accompanying [Robertson, Inshaw, et al (2020)](https://www.biorxiv.org/content/10.1101/2020.06.19.158071v1)
+The file all_univariable_dens_biorxiv.csv.gz includes all summary statistics for association with T1D accompanying [Robertson, Inshaw, et al (2020)](https://www.biorxiv.org/content/10.1101/2020.06.19.158071v1)

 ## Explanation of columns in summary statistics download